FOSSBilling/FOSSBilling/README.md

 The following environment is highly recommended for running FOSSBilling.
 It *may* be possible to install and run the software in other environments, but it will be untested and unsupported.

 - A suitable web server (Apache/nginx/LSWS/Lighttpd)
-- PHP 8.0 or 8.1
+- PHP 8.0, 8.1 or 8.2
-  - *PHP 8.2 should be compatible once released, however it has not been thoroughly tested.*
 - MySQL 8 (or higher), or MariaDB 10.3 (or higher) *Other direct MySQL compatible DBs should also work but are not supported.*
 - The Following PHP extensions:
+    - curl
+    - intl
+    - mbstring (optional, but recomended)
+    - openssl
     - pdo_mysql
-    - curl
+    - xml
     - zlib
-    - openssl
-    - mbstring (optional, but recomended)
-    - intl

 ## Example Configurations
 - [nginx](https://github.com/fossbilling/fossbilling/blob/master/data/nginx.conf)